 A plan or blueprint should be written to include counting the costs, assessment, and addressing a specific problem or need.
 Nehemiah spied out the place, telling no one but those who were with him.
 He evaluated his needs in a way that allowed him to answer specific questions, such as: What is the goal/objective/vision?
 Be very specific, always beginning with the end in mind.
 How long will it take?
 This is the measurable aspect.
 What resources are needed? (e.g., How much money?
 What type of materials?
 How many people are needed and who will do what?)
 This sounds very much like a business plan, doesn't it?

 Key 3.
 Build.

 Build according to your purpose/assignment/vision.
-Building with a plan and purpose makes it easier to stay focus and committed.
-When you truly understand your assignment it is easier to stay focused, remain diligent, and on track.
-When building according to your God-ordained blueprint there is no need to plagiarize, copy, mimic, or switch lanes.
+When you build your purpose with a solid plan it is easier to stay focused.
+When you truly understand your assignment it is easier to remain committed, diligent, and on track.
+When you build based on your God-ordained blueprint there is no need to plagiarize, copy, mimic, or switch lanes.
 Build according to your purpose and may God give you the grace to finish!